Empyrexn/AWS-Opensearch-SIEM/README.md

 ### Fluent Bit Installation
 1. Install Fluent Bit on the EC2 instance.
 2. Configure Fluent Bit using `fluent-bit.conf` and `parsers.conf` files.

-### OpenSearch Setup
-1. Install OpenSearch on the EC2 instance.
-2. Configure OpenSearch for the SIEM use case.
-3. Create indices for storing logs.

 ### Configuration Files